Vegas-City/show-manager/README.md

 ## Show Management

-Show Management Library enables you to schedule videos and synchronize actions with those videos to make a much more immersive show.
+Show Management Library enables you to schedule videos and synchronize actions with those videos to create a much more immersive show.

 # Show Manager Documentation